 A signatory of the Montreal Carbon Pledge in May 2015, CNP Assurances published the carbon footprint of the financial portfolio of directly held listed equities in December 2015.
-It also made a public commitment to reduce its footprint by 20% by 2020.
-Ambitious commitments were also made in respect of its real estate portfolio and its "coal" assets.
+It also

 COORDINATED DEPLOYMENT IN SUBSIDIARIES AND SHARED PROGRAMMES WITH PARTNERS

 In line with the Group's business model, our main subsidiaries have one or several local partners, generally banks that distribute their products.
 These subsidiaries develop CSR policies in line with Group principles.
 There is regular dialogue between CNP Assurances and its subsidiaries and they share the same performance indicators.